 - Experience reading and using data to drive decisions in order to communicate and educate the institution on implementing continuous improvement and sustainable change through data-driven evidence

 - Experience with budget management and securing funding for diversity initiatives through creative resource acquisition

-Application received by 01/04/2019 will be given first consideration.
+Application deadline is now extended through 01/14/2019 to receive a first consideration.
 Applications received after that date may be considered until position is filled.

 This position is eligible for relocation allowance.

 Prior to a new hire, a background check will be conducted.
 Information from the background check will not necessarily preclude employment, but will be considered in determining the applicant's suitability and competence to perform in the position.

 Individuals interested in this position are encouraged to apply.
 Your application must include a complete online application and all of the required documents below to be considered complete:

 Attach a Cover Letter of no more than three (3) pages describing how you meet the professional and desired characteristics of the position